wlillisdev/hangman/README.md

       ![restart check](images_readme/restart_error.png)

 # Design

  - Ascii Art
    - Ascii Banners were used both in the main game heading, And in the main game interface, it adds a nice dimension to the the overall design as using python only can make a boring interface for the user

     ![Ascii Banner](images_readme/hangman_logo.png)

  - Color Palette
-   - I imported colorama to python to add color to the design of the game, it helps improve user eperience and overall game play.
-Red was used to highlight any errors,invlaid inputs & lose banner.Green was used for correct guesses and win banner.
-This can be seen in the featuers section.
+   - I imported colorama to python to add color to the design of the game, it helps improve user experience and overall game play.
+Red was used to highlight any errors, invalid inputs & Game Over banner.
+Green was used for correct guesses and win banner.
+This can be seen in the features section.

    - Yellow and Cyan colors were also used to improve the overall interface of the game design.